microsoft/hyperspace/docs/design/TEMPLATE.md

 > Note: If you want to use any images, please upload the .svg AND .png/.jpg file them to `/docs/design/img/` and link to them here.

+## Impact on Performance (if applicable)

+[A discussion of impact on performance and any corner cases that the author is aware of.
+If there is a negative impact on performance, please make sure to capture an issue in the next section.
+This section may be omitted if there are none.]

 ## Open issues (if applicable)

 [A discussion of issues relating to this proposal for which the author does not